Nothing should stand between a voracious gamer and his pursuit of victory.

 A motherboard USB 2.0 header-to-micro-USB cable manages the connectivity between the CAM desktop software and the Kraken Z73.
 A proprietary cable fans out from the pump to a trio of fan outputs, a SATA power input, and an unused 4-pin connector.

-The base of the Kraken Z73 features a copper cold plate and a little of factory-applied thermal compound.
+The base of the Kraken Z73 features a copper cold plate and a little factory-applied thermal compound.
 The traditional Asetek twist-lock bracket system is easily viewable from below and caters to the simple interchange of the correct mount during installation.

 A pair of 90-degree swivel fittings quickly assist the nylon-sleeved tubing to be rotated and repositioned during installation.